Menu Close

 Tip1:

-• If you get an issue where the invocation of the managed folder assistance is failing with a generic RPC error, “The call to Mailbox Assistance Service on server: ‘NAME’ failed.
-Error from RPC is –2147220989”.
+• In case you encounter a hiccup with the Managed Folder Assistant, and it throws a generic RPC error like “The call to Mailbox Assistance Service on server: ‘NAME’ failed.
+Error from RPC is –2147220989”, worry not.

-• Using this mailbox GUID, we can invoke managed folder assistance.
+With this mailbox GUID, you can easily call on the managed folder assistance.

 Start-ManagedFolderAssistant aace1f4e-5181-4855-a0c7-466f1fe2f1d1